Living on an Island

 Before buying a home you should take the time to visit the neighborhood during the weekdays and weekends, days and nights.
 See who lives there, ask people if there are any problems in the neighborhood.
 Go without your Realtor and get a good feel for the place before deciding to buy.

 If you plan on renting in Hawaii it might come as a shock to you a little bit unless you’re currently living in California or New York City.
-A one room studio will run between $700 – $1,400 per month.
-You will have a ½ kitchen in studio rentals, and maybe one closet, but for the most part – all your things will need to be in the same room.
-Studios with a balcony are great because you get some extra storage space – and maybe a view.
+You will have a ½ kitchen in studio rentals, and maybe one closet, but for the most part all your things will need to be in the same room.
+Studios with a balcony are great because you get some extra storage space and maybe a view.

-Typically one-bedroom apartments start at $1,000 or higher, and 2 bedroom apartments and very small homes start at $1,500 per month.
-At 400 Hobron Lane in Waikiki, “Eaton Square” (by the Ala Wai Canal) I found a studio with ocean view for $875.
-It had no balcony, and a very small kitchen, but what it did have were excellent barbeque facilities at the top of the building – and a large swimming pool.
-We had many friends over at night – it was the perfect arrangement.
+For example, at 400 Hobron Lane in Waikiki, “Eaton Square” (by the Ala Wai Canal) I found a studio with ocean view for $1,100 in 203 prices.
+It had no balcony, and a very small kitchen, but what it did have were excellent barbeque facilities at the top of the building and a large swimming pool.
+We had many friends over at night it was the perfect arrangement.

 On Maui I mentioned that my girlfriend and I lived on the west side near Kahana.
 There are no large apartment buildings or condos, so we had to rent out an “ohana” unit, a mother-in-law suite, next to a large 6 bedroom house on Mahinahina street.
 It was a 1-bedroom with about 280 square feet (I never measured).
 We had a kitchen, small family room, bedroom with some closets, and a very small restroom.
-We paid $1,100 for it per month – and were HAPPY to get it since we didn’t want to rent a room in someone’s house and live with them.
+We paid $1,100 for it per month (again, a really long time ago!) and were HAPPY to get it since we didn’t want to rent a room in someone’s house and live with them.

-So, housing will be a challenge for those of you that are used to paying $500 per month rent, like you can in St. Petersburg, Florida.
+So, housing will be a challenge for those of you that are used to paying a lot less in ren, like you can in St. Petersburg, Florida.

 Because living in Hawaii is looked at by employers as a perk in itself, salaries are lower than the cost of living suggest they should be.